Solar Guide

 Solar in Asheville

-Asheville homeowners are increasingly turning to solar panels for their homes to combat rising energy costs.
-With North Carolina electricity prices having increased 24% from 2020 to 2024, solar installation offers a sustainable alternative in this scenic mountain community.
+Asheville homeowners are turning to solar installation to combat rising energy costs.
+With North Carolina’s electricity prices increasing 24% from 2020 to 2024, solar panels offer financial relief while supporting clean energy.

 NORTH CAROLINA by the Numbers